turing-knowledge-graphs/meet-ups/symposium-2022.md

 10:15 - 11:00 Keynote by [Soeren Auer](https://www.tib.eu/en/research-development/research-groups-and-labs/data-science-digital-libraries/staff/soeren-auer), Director TIB, Professor of Data Science and Digital Libraries at Leibniz Universität Hannover

+ > **Title**: Facilitating causality in science with cognitive knowledge graphs

+ > **Abstract**: Knowledge graphs are meanwhile established representation forms for heterogeneous data and knowledge.
+However, knowledge graphs are still relatively simple structures with limited possibilities to represent and efficiently manage more complex structures, provenance, evolution or different levels of granularity.
+In this talk we will introduce the concept of cognitive knowledge graphs, which use richer atomic base entities - graphlets as constituents.
+With the Open Research Knowledge Graph (ORKG), we present an example of such a cognitive knowledge graph, which closely intertwines human and machine intelligence with the aim of semantically representing research contributions.
+As a result, the ORKG provides a digital research infrastructure enabling researchers and other stakeholders to obtain better oversight over the millions of annual research publications and better machine assistance for analysing the wealth of scholarly knowledge.

 11:00 - 11:15 Break

 11:15 - 12:30 Pitches from participants